 I have always thought that our work as documentary family photographers operates on two planes, not only are we making beautiful modern imagery but we are also making an important historical record in the true social documentary sense.
 In Tiffanie Graham’s words ‘This is an opportunity to explore what family is.
 What it means and looks like to different people, cultures, and generations.
 Each selected pieces displays a unique perspective that not only reflects the diversity of what family is but also examines the recurring themes seen in family.
 Struggle, love, tension, companionship, fun, support and so much more.’

-If you would like to see the exhibition and watch a recording of the opening reception you can visit it at the DFP Virtual Gallery.
+If you would like to see the exhibition, watch a recording of the opening reception or even buy an exhibit catalogue, you can visit it at the DFP Virtual Gallery.

 Picture (im)Perfect, Florida Museum of Photographic Arts